EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 Well, most of these scripts are written with the assumption that you aren't running a system that's effectively two weeks out of date.
 This causes [partial upgrades](https://wiki.archlinux.org/title/System_maintenance#Partial_upgrades_are_unsupported).
 At best, that program won't install or work correctly and at worst can cause all kinds of issues on your system with no obvious way to fix it.

 That, and Manjaro *doesn't actually support* the AUR.
 Despite their [contradictory messages](https://web.archive.org/web/20220221092555/https://forum.endeavouros.com/t/is-aur-down-again/24287/9), Manjaro hides behind [blaming the users of pamac](https://web.archive.org/web/20220221090752/https://forum.manjaro.org/t/aur-please-restrain-yourself/103318).
 They provide insufficent warnings about the AUR and the potential risks, while providing a simplified interface for installing AUR packages via pamac.
 This is akin to letting someone with no briefing into a construction site.
 Sure, the heavy machinery might be quicker than using a shovel, but they are ultimately putting themselves in danger due to not being made aware of the consequences.
+The AUR is insecure and you need to inspect the PKGBUILD before building.
+Blindly installing AUR packages can be harmful to your system.

 To be clear, I'm not inherently against Manjaro using the AUR.
 However, it should be something to think about carefully.
 The AUR requires at least some level of awareness, *especially* on a distro that likes to hold its packages back and make arbitrary changes.
 If you can reconcile this contradictory ideology, then at the very least pamac should be more careful in how it presents the AUR.